-- The data on SD card are stored with the following hierarchy: - CONFIG.CSV ..
+- The data on SD card are stored with the following hierarchy: - CONFIG.CSV (or CONFIG-n.CSV) ..
 This is system configuration file.
 Do not modify it, unless you perfectly know what you are doing.
-If the file is missing, e.g. on a newly formatted SD card, the system uses the factory default settings and the file is then stored for the next use. - F000 F999 ..
+If the file is missing, e.g. on a newly formatted SD card, the system uses the factory default settings and the file is then stored for the next use. - CONFPROF.CSV ..
+This files stores the current selected configuration profile number. - F000 F999 ..
 These are named folders storing your series data. - Fxxx/DATA00.CSV Fxxx/DATA99.CSV ..
-These are files each storing one series data.

-- All files on the card use CSV (Comma Separated Values) format and can be easily imported to your personal computer. - The device supports FAT16 and FAT32 file systems on standard SD and SDHC cards.
+These are files each storing one series data. - DATAxx.CSV files contain measurement data: Velocity, SNR, CI, Time Stamp for each shot, and numerical values of PowerProfile.
+PowerProfile data is a set of 16 numbers [0..8] describing relative signal strength over the measurement window segments. - All files on the card use CSV (Comma Separated Values) format and can be easily imported to your personal computer. - The device supports FAT16 and FAT32 file systems on standard SD and SDHC cards.
 You can name your card arbitrarily. - All data files are stamped with current date and time (as it is set on CO configuration screen). - The device can be used without the SD card inserted.
 In this case, it starts with factory default settings that can be subsequently changed in configuration mode (of course without being saved to SD).
 Measurements are stored in Fint internal memory.